SLZPlugins/slz_testHarness/README.md

 # slz_testHarness
-A simple testing suite designed to work in RPG Maker MV and MZ (currently on MZ Model, MV testing to come)
+A simple testing suite designed to work in RPG Maker MV and MZ

 ## Overview
 The purpose of this plugin is to act as a harness that supports testing of RPG Maker JavaScript plugins.